 |Elliott Sound Products||Meet The Author|

-I am a QbE (Qualified by Experience) engineer - I do have some formal qualifications, but they are relatively meaningless without experience and background - I consider them to be "unimportant".
-I have worked in the electronics, audio and of late the telecommunications industries for over 30 years, and have developed a number of products which in their time received critical acclaim.
+I am a QbE (Qualified by Experience) engineer - I do have formal qualifications, but they are relatively meaningless without experience and background - I consider them to be 'unimportant'.
+I have worked in the electronics, audio, computer and the telecommunications industries for over 50 years, and have developed a number of products which in their time received critical acclaim.
 At this stage of my career (Definition: to rush or hurtle with much speed but little or no control) I have no real desire to re-enter the rush and bustle of commercial enterprise, but one cannot still a lifelong passion.

-As a result, I have produced these pages which have stimulated some interest in the subject and hopefully introduce some new thinking and ideas into what is rapidly becoming a tired old brain (Oy!
+As a result, I have produced these pages which have stimulated some more interest in the subject and hopefully introduce some new thinking and ideas into what was rapidly becoming a tired old brain (Oy!
 Who put that bit in?
 I never said that!).

 Anyway, enough drivel ...

-For many years I had my own business, which was predominantly involved with musical instrument amps, PA systems and the like.
-During this period I also worked with a friend in a recording studio I designed and built, called "Fly-By-Night Recordings".
+After that, for many years I had my own business, which was predominantly involved with musical instrument amps, PA systems and the like.
+During this period I also worked with a friend in a recording studio I designed and built, called 'Fly-By-Night Recordings'.
 We did a fair bit of advertising work (bleccht) and recorded a bunch of bands.
-One of the recordings we made has recently been re-mastered and released on CD, so the quality must have been there.
+One of the recordings we made has recently (well, not-so-recently as you read this) been re-mastered and released on CD, so the quality must have been good enough to warrant re-release.

 I played in a few bands for a while (guitar, then bass), but soon realised that I was much better at the technical side than the musical.
 I still play for the fun of it, but alas, don't get as much time as I would like for that, either.
 I spent quite a while mixing for live bands, and toured Australia a few times - life on the road with a rock band has to be experienced to be believed!